 The blade is about 5.5″ long with a tang length of just under 3.5″.
 The spine at the munemachi is 7mm (just over 0.25″) thick.
 The tang has already been drilled with a mekugi-ana.

 Nagasa (blade length): 139mm

 Nakago (tang): 87mm, osuriage, single mekugi-ana

 Mei (signature): mumei (unsigned)

 Materials: reclaimed caterpillar bearing race

-This piece is in a private collection in Tennessee.
+This piece is in a private collection in New Hampshire.